 Inglewood (The Kerlan-Jobe Orthopaedic Clinic at Centinela Hospital, known today as the Cedars Sinai Kerlan-Jobe Institute in Santa Monica); Downey (Rancho Los Amigos Hospital); Los Angeles (Dodger Stadium), Anaheim (Angels Stadium)

-Tommy John’s extensive statistical biography as posted on the Baseball Reference website shows 26 years as a Major League Baseball pitcher.
+The statistical snapshot of Tommy John’s career on the Baseball Reference website shows 26 years as a Major League Baseball pitcher.
 It starts at age 20 in Cleveland in 1963.
 It goes to age 46 in New York in 1989.

-The data is neatly split into two distinct hemispheres.
+The data is somewhat neatly split into two distinct hemispheres.

 The integrity of the Ulnar Collateral Ligament — aka, UCL — is often defined in MLB history as before or after Tommy John was connected to it.
 Someone had to be first, trusting a doctor creative and brave enough to try something.
 What did Tommy John have to lose?